Noor-Alyousif/Restaurant-Management-System/README.md

 - Defined table attributes, data types, and constraints.
 - Prepared the detailed database documentation, including attribute names, data types, and constraints for each table.
 - Inserted and validated sample data for the database tables.
-- Participated in designing and reviewing the ER Diagram and database schema.
+- Participated in designing and reviewing the Database Diagram and database schema.